 1. Tight Hairstyles

-Your high ponytail, box braids, and weaves may look amazing, but any of these styles if too tight may cause tension that results in thinning your hairline.
+Your high ponytail, box braids, and weaves look amazing, but any of these styles if too tight may cause tension that results in thinning your hairline.
 Instead, opt for looser hairstyles that don't pull on your hairline or edges.
-With time, the hair thinning resulting from the excessive styling and pulling of your hair could progress into traction alopecia, a specific type of hair loss.
+We suggest this because with time, the hair thinning resulting from the excessive styling and pulling of your hair could result in traction alopecia, a specific type of hair loss.

 3. Medical changes